-Having recorded the first volume, with eleven new works, with the Kodály Philharmonic in Debrecen in 2016, we are now heading off to L’viv, in western Ukraine, to record the next two or three volumes — up to 31 pieces, depending on what progress we make — with the Ukraine Festival Orchestra, again under the baton of Paul Mann.
+Having recorded the first volume, with eleven new works, with the Kodály Philharmonic in Debrecen in 2016, and Volumes Two and Three in summer 2018 in L’viv, in western Ukraine, to record the next two volumes — a total of 23 pieces – with the Ukraine Festival Orchestra, again under the baton of Paul Mann.
 And once again, we need your help.
+We already have enough material to record Volumes Four and Five – and new pieces are coming in all the time, of course.
+Please make a donation, however large or small, and strike a blow for both contemporary music and the expression of love at the same time!

 Music For My Love